Highlights on day four of the Commonwealth Games

 “I am over the moon and I cannot thank (the crowd) enough.
 As I came around the bend they went absolutely ballistic.”

-Compiled by Greg Stutchbury in Gold Coast and Aditi Prakash in Bengaluru; Editing by John O'Brien/Nick Mulvenney
+Compiled by Greg Stutchbury in Gold Coast and Aditi Prakash in Bengaluru; Editing by John O'Brien/Nick Mulvenney/Toby Davis